-Every course offered at AnantU is allotted some credits, based on the number of instruction hours and number of hours of hands-on work.
-Subsequently, based on that, a course is defined as studio course or a seminar course.
+Every course offered at AnantU is allotted some credits, based on the number of instruction hours and the number of hours of hands-on work.
+Subsequently, based on that, a course is defined as a studio course or a seminar course.

 In order to earn the credits for any course, the student must obtain a passing grade in that course and maintain a minimum of 80% attendance.
-Failure to meet either of these criteria would imply repetition of the course to earn the requisite credits.
+Failure to meet either of these criteria would imply a repetition of the course to earn the requisite credits.

 The CBCS applies to all the undergraduate programmes offered at AnantU i.e. Bachelor of Design and Bachelor of Architecture.

-- How many credits make up one semester?
+- How many credits makeup one semester?

 The credit system is different for a Design student (4-year programme) and an Architecture student (5-year programme).

 Students enrolled in a Design programme, irrespective of their choice of major, have to earn 120 credits.
 On the other hand, students enrolled in an Architecture course will have to earn 150 credits.